 Dill is an annual that has been used as a medicinal and culinary herb for millennia.
 Both seeds and leaves are utilized and have a soft, sweet flavor.
 Leaves are finely divided and feathery looking, and when they are cut and dried are referred to as dill weed.
 Dill weed has a more mellow flavor than dill seeds.
 The yellow flowers occur in umbels and can be used for cutting.
+Certain swallowtail butterflies will use Dill as a host plant.
 Culinary uses: garnish, eggs, potatoes, pasta salads, fish, seafood, pickling, salad dressings and sauces.
 Popular in German, Russian and Scandinavian cuisines.